 The mortgage market today for residential home loans today is broken down into three categories based – Government (FHA, VA, USDA) Conventional and Jumbo loans.
 Home buyers in Sarasota will generally choose their loan type based on down payment amount.
 First-time buyers generally use government-backed loans like FHA because of the low down payment required.

 A regular conforming loan gets its name because it “conforms” to guidelines set by either Fannie Mae or Freddie Mac.
 The vast majority of home loans today are approved using one of these two sets of requirements.
-In most Florida counties, Sarasota County included, the conforming loan limit is $647,200.
-However, in certain “high-cost” locations like Monroe County & The Keys, the loan limit increases to $710,700.
+In most Florida counties, Sarasota County included, the conforming loan limit is $726,200.
+However, in certain “high-cost” locations like Monroe County & The Keys, the loan limit increases even more.
 Any loan amount greater than that falls into the jumbo category.

-Bonus: please find the complete nationwide list of 2022 conforming loan limits
+Bonus: please find the complete nationwide list of 2023 Conforming Loan Limits

 When a loan is approved this way, lenders and banks are able to sell the loan.
 Selling the loan replenishes a lender’s line of credit allowing it to continue in business.
 Loans are sold individually or in groups.
 Most loans are ultimately sold to Fannie or Freddie.
 Jumbo loans, however, do not have such a robust market in which to sell loans.
 As such, the qualifying guidelines for jumbo loans are a bit more stringent compared to conforming ones.

 Lenders who issue jumbo loans essentially do so at their own peril.
 If the loan ever went into default, the lender would be holding a sizable mortgage in its portfolio with nowhere to sell the loan.
 Instead, the lender would have to sell the home in the foreclosure market.
 Jumbo loans are approved just like other mortgages, it’s just that there are some basic characteristics of a jumbo borrower that need to be present.